rehierl/node-tree-outliner/3-2-0-design-3.md

 `A` can represent a whole subtree of nodes, or even a sequence of such subtrees, which must all be inactive with regards to the design.
-That is, no node within subtree `A` must be allowed to have any effect on predeclared sections, or declare new sections themselves.
+That is, no node within subtree `A` must be allowed to have any effect on predeclared sections, or declare new sections of their own.

-If node `C` would have to become the section's actual 1st node, then node `B` would need to have semantics defined with regards to the declared section.
+If node `C` would have to become the section's actual 1st content node, then node `B` would need to have semantics defined with regards to the declared section.
 That is, `B`'s semantics would have to be similar to those of node `A`.
 Because of that, the definition of a 2nd subtree that has similar semantics to node `A`, does not justify the additional requirements that would have to be met because of having to skip subtree `B`.

 Consequently, defining any other subsequent sibling as the section's first node is unreasonable, because any node in the sequence of skipped nodes could easily